ruoyus/arxiv-latex-cleaner/README.md

 ```
   Should see a folder MyProject_arXiv.
 You can then open the Latex file in MyProject_arXiv to check whether the comments are removed, and whether you can generate the same pdf as before.

+### Understanding the folder
+  In the folder `arxiv-latex-cleaner`, there is a sub-folder `arxiv_latex_cleaner` which contains the main code.
+The difference between the parent-folder and child-folder is `-` v.s. `_` between words.
+  The test_tex file is set up to check a few things.
+You can check the folder to figure out.

+### Open Issues
-### Remark: I'm not sure how to modify the code to remove the contents between "\iffalse" to "\fi".
+   I'm not sure how to modify the code to remove the contents between "\iffalse" to "\fi".
 Also not sure how to remove the contents between "\ifSomething to \fi".

-## Appendix
+### Appendix

 Below are a few things from the original document that I did not try yet.